tederis/theexzone/README.md

 ```

 3. You also should create a new database with name 'sp'.
 Connection settings should reside in MTA settings system: 'db_user' for database user and 'db_pass' for database pass.
+4. Start the resource 'xrcore'.
+Never run any other resources manually, NEVER.